MarkusZetes/metabolomics-dimensionality-reduction-script/README.md

 # Metabolomics-based classification
-This repository contains the analysis code used to evaluate metabolomics data for binary classification of cancer using repeated stratified train/test splits, Random Forest models and GINI Index.
+This repository contains the analysis code used to evaluate metabolomics data for binary classification of cancer/control samples using Random Forest models and GINI Index.

 ## Manuscript
 This code accompanies the manuscript: